 Choose one of the community problems that was discussed earlier and ask students to share any new thoughts on that problem since your first discussion.
 Then ask them to brainstorm possible scientific or technological solutions for that problem.
 How could the community work together to solve the problem?
 What would be the best solution?
 Would everyone involved agree on one solution?
 What resources would be necessary — time, financial support, materials or supplies, etc.?
 Are the needed resources readily available in your community?
 Again, make sure that everyone has a chance to voice an opinion.

-Introduce the competition project by photocopying the PDF of A Student's Guide to the 2013-2014 Christopher Columbus Awards and reviewing it with students.
-Let students know that this is their chance to choose a community problem that's important to them, identify an innovative solution using science and technology, refine the solution — and that they'll be competing for an all-expense-paid trip to National Championship Week at Walt Disney World and a $2,000 scholarship for each student team member!Ask students to form teams of three to four members each.
+Introduce the competition project by photocopying the PDF of A Student's Guide to the 2014-2015 Christopher Columbus Awards and reviewing it with students.
+Let students know that this is their chance to choose a community problem that's important to them, identify an innovative solution using science and technology, refine the solution — and that they'll be competing for a place at the National Championship Week Event and a $2,000 scholarship for each student team member!Ask students to form teams of three to four members each.
 Students may wish to choose teams based on their particular talents or shared interest in a community problem.
 Work with teams to narrow their lists of community issues to one problem they want to address.
 Help students evaluate the nature of their community problems and the feasibility of their solutions to reach their final decision.
 Click here for sample team exercises.